 UPDATE: Audio recordings of the five presentations at this event are available online: Andrea Guimond on poverty and diet; Daniel Pastuck on miso and soy; Madison Connolly on wine and Canadian identity; Emily Nikkel on hog farming in Manitoba; and Aisha Entz on the decline of First Nations peoples since European contact.
 You’re invited toContinue reading “Canadian Food History Symposium 2015”

 In fall, I’ll be teaching a new 3rd year course on the History of Food at the University of Winnipeg.

-UPDATE: This research is now completed.
+UPDATE: This research is now completed, and I am no longer conducting interviews.
 Thanks to all for sharing your stories!
-My book on the history of Canadian snack foods will be available from University of Manitoba Press in August-September 2017.
+My book, Snacks: A Canadian Food History, is available from University of Manitoba Press.

 University of Winnipeg History Seminar Series, 13 February 2013.

-UPDATE: This research is now completed.
+UPDATE: This research is now completed, and I am no longer conducting interviews.
 Thanks to all for sharing your stories!
-My book, Snacks: A Canadian Food History, will be available from University of Manitoba Press in August-September 2017.
+My book, Snacks: A Canadian Food History, is now available from University of Manitoba Press.